wighawag/hardhat-deploy/README.md

 Everything else is handled by external module.
 For example `@rocketh/deploy` give you a deploy function that you can use to deploy contracts.
 But you can provide your own module for advanced use case.

-There are already a few like `@rocketh/deploy-proxy` to deploy proxy declaratively like in hardhat-deploy v1
+There are already a few like `@rocketh/proxy` to deploy proxy declaratively like in hardhat-deploy v1 or `@rocketh/diamond` to deploy diamond declaratively.

 ## Table of Content